 - Training and touring under prima ballerina Maria Tallchief (one of Balanchine’s wives) at the Chicago City Ballet

 - Working with Cirque Du Soleil on the creation of Mystere, Alegria, Quidam and Saltimbanco

-In 1990, he opened his own studio, Bryant Ballet, with a focus to offer all dancers, but especially low-income students and dancers of color, and entrée into classical ballet.
-By 1997, the mayor of Chicago renamed his school the Chicago Multi-Cultural Dance Center in honor of the studio’s work in the community.
+In 1990, he opened his own studio, Bryant Ballet, with a focus to offer all dancers (especially low-income students and dancers of color) an introduction into classical ballet.
+By 1997, the mayor of Chicago renamed his school the Chicago Multi-Cultural Dance Center as a result of the studio’s work in the community.
 Over the years, Bryant has continued to incorporate hip-hop and ballet, eventually coining the term Hiplet in 2009.